My Dearest Komal, Anjli and Amar,

 In 1833 slavery was legally abolished in U.K.

-This paused a great problem later for the advancement of the British colonies.
+This posed a great problem later for the advancement of the British colonies.
 Uganda was the ‘Pearl of Africa‘ for me because of its beauty and splendour, but for the British, their ‘Pearl of Africa’ had great commercial value!
 In search of labour, the British turned to the system of indentured labour.
 In E.Africa instead of using local African labour, indentured labour was brought in from their colony of India.

 As reported by British officers and researchers of the time, the following reasons were given for not using local labour in Africa: